Chad-Mowbray/certs/README.md

 But don't unplug your computer and hide under the bed just yet.
 That warning is just telling you that the website's server is using HTTP.
 HTTP just means that the traffic is unencrypted and could be intercepted without any real effort (as we'll see shortly).

 In this case, I think the attempt to scare you away from derpturkey.com is a little overblown.
 After all, it's just a blog.
-You go there, you read the content, and then you leave.  <i>You</i> aren't sending any data, and you certainly aren't sending any sensitive date.
+You go there, you read the content, and then you leave.  <i>You</i> aren't sending any data, and you certainly aren't sending any sensitive data--at least not on purpose.
 However, if you are going to be sending data that you wouldn't want the whole world to see, then you should encrypt your data before you send it--with HTTPS.

 So why not just always use HTTPS?
 Well, some people think that you <i>should</i> always use HTTPS.
 But it does make things more complicated.
 Is it worth the trouble for derpturkey.com?
 After today's challenges you'll be better placed to weigh the pros and cons based on the use case.